luk3yx/minetest-flow/README.md

    redrawing a form and are automatically applied.
  - Has an [inspector mod](https://content.minetest.net/packages/luk3yx/flow_inspector/)
    to help with developing and debugging forms.
+ - Some common security issues with formspec input handling are mitigated.

 ## Limitations